 Students in grades 6 through 8 must possess advanced (near fluent) English proficiency to apply as no ESL support is offered.
 For grades 9-12 (high school), students must possess an intermediate level of English proficiency to apply.
 SDAIE courses are offered to support high school students in the subjects of English, Bible, and History.

 To apply, you will need to gather these items:

 2. Completed immunization form (if this is in your native language, you will need to translate it into English before admission on the CDPH form, but we must have BOTH the native language and the English translation on file)

 4. Current bank statement showing sufficient funds to cover tuition and housing for the year (only required for F-1 visa applicants)

-- For grades K-8 applications, two years of transcripts are required, including the current semester if completed.
+- For applications for grades K-8, two years of transcripts are required, including the current semester if completed.

-- For grades 9-12 applications, middle school (grades 7 and 8) and high school transcripts are required, including the current semester if completed.
+- For applications for grades 9-12, all middle school and any high school transcripts are required, including the current semester if completed.

 - For grades K-6, one teacher or administrator recommendation is sufficient.